Tropic Thunder: Casting

 Stiller's original plan was to cast Keanu Reeves as Tugg Speedman and himself as Rick Peck.
 Etan Cohen created the role of Kirk Lazarus as a way of lampooning the great lengths that some method actors go to depict a role.
-Downey was approached by Stiller about the part while on vacation in Hawaii.
-Downey said on CBS' The Early Show that his first reaction was, "This is the stupidest idea I've ever heard!" and that Stiller responded, "Yeah, I know – isn't it great?"
-In another interview, Downey said that he accepted the part but, having no idea where or even how to start building the character of Lazarus, eventually settled on a jive-esque speech pattern and a ragged bass voice; he then auditioned Lazarus' voice over the phone to Stiller, who approved the characterization immediately.
+Robert Downey Jr. was approached by Stiller about the part while on vacation in Hawaii.
+Downey said on CBS's The Early Show that his first reaction was, "This is the stupidest idea I've ever heard!" and that Stiller responded, "Yeah, I know – isn't it great?"
+In another interview, Downey said that he accepted the part but, having no idea where or even how to start building the character of Lazarus, eventually settled on a jive-esque speech pattern and a ragged bass voice; he then auditioned Lazarus's voice over the phone to Stiller, who approved the characterization immediately.
 Downey revealed that he modeled the character on actors Russell Crowe, Colin Farrell, and Daniel Day-Lewis.
 The initial script was written for Downey's character to be Irish, but was altered after Downey stated he could improvise better as an Australian, having previously played a similar outlandish Australian character in the film Natural Born Killers.
 Downey's practice of remaining in character between takes and even off the film set was also written into the script for his character to perform.
 Downey required between one-and-a-half and two hours of makeup application.
 According to Downey, "One makeup artist would start on one side of my face and a second makeup artist would start on the other side, and then they'd meet in the middle."

 Downey acknowledged the potential controversy over his role: "At the end of the day, it's always about how well you commit to the character.
 If I didn't feel it was morally sound, or that it would be easily misinterpreted that I'm just C. Thomas Howell [in Soul Man], I would've stayed home."
 Co-star Brandon T. Jackson stated: "When I first read the script, I was like: What?
 Blackface?
 But when I saw him [act] he, like, became a black man ...
 It was just good acting.
 It was weird on the set because he would keep going with the character.
 He's a method actor."
 Stiller commented on Downey's portrayal of a white actor playing a black man: "When people see the movie – in the context of the film, he's playing a method actor who's gone to great lengths to play a black guy.
 The movie is skewering actors and how they take themselves so seriously."
 Stiller previewed the film before the NAACP, and several black journalists reacted positively to the character.